 Create a visual journal page about a situation you just couldn’t figure out.
 It can be as simple as a drawer that won’t hope or as complex as a relationship that just doesn’t seem to work.

 Thanks for taking the time to check out my blog!
 Help be spread the word by sharing with others.
 I couldn’t do it without you.
+Check out my visual journal lesson plan here and bundle pack here.
 Thanks for stopping by!